Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-basic-tutorial/_index.md

 ---
-blurb: 'HTML is the first language a web developer needs to learn.
-It's time to get acquainted'
+blurb: HTML is the first language a web developer needs to learn.
+It's time to get acquainted
 content_type: topic
 title: Basic HTML tutorial
 ---